Chalarangelo/30-seconds-of-code/snippets/fastModularExponentiation.md

 ---
 Calculates exponential of a value of a number raised to another number

-Uses iterations:
+Uses iterations:<br>
-if input is a^b%c then value of b is divided into powers of 2 by using it in binary form.<br>
+If input is a^b%c then value of b is divided into powers of 2 by using it in binary form.<br>
 Now we calculate mod c of the powers of two <= b.<br>
 Use the modular multiplication properties to combine the calculated mod c values.<br>
 _Example_: